HME301 - Medicine 3A

 The four themes of the BMBS continue in Year 3.
 Teaching in the Knowledge of Health and Illness (KHI) and Doctor and Patient (DP) themes is fully integrated, comprising 75% of the Year 3 curriculum and assessment.
 During Year 3, students undertake six 7-week rotations at hospitals and other sites attached to the clinical schools: Medicine, Surgery, Musculoskeletal/Medicine, Children’s Health, Women’s Health and Mental Health.
 The Disciplines of Pathology, Pharmacology and Imaging are integrated across all six rotations.
 Three rotations are completed in Semester 1 (HME301) and three in Semester 2 (HME302).
 As the order of clinical rotations varies for individual cohorts of students, the grading of HME301 is combined with HME302 (Semester 2) so that a year grade is awarded only after assessments in all rotations and themes have occurred.

-Each year a group of students will undertake the Integrated Model of Medical Education in Rural Setting (IMMERSe) in which the material contained in the six clinical rotations (including Pathology, Pharmacology and Imaging) is studied concurrently during a year-long attachment to a regional general practice.
-IMMERSe students study the same curriculum and undertake the same assessment as hospital-based students.
+Each year a group of students will be attached to a rural general practice where they will complete a Longitudinal Integrated Clerkship with the Rural Community Clinical School in which the material contained in the six clinical rotations (including Pathology, Pharmacology and Imaging) is studied concurrently during a year-long attachment to a regional general practice.
+Rural Community i School students study the same curriculum and undertake the same assessment as hospital-based students.

 Student performance is assessed in a numerical scale of marks from 0-100% and graded as High Distinction (80% and over), Distinction (70%-79%), Credit (60-69%), Pass (50%-59%) or Fail (below 50%).
 There are a number of formative assessment tasks (including a mid-year Progress Test) which do not contribute to the final mark.
 More details of summative assessment in Year 3 are provided in the handbook description for HME302 Medicine 3B.